 This was a few years ago.
 The good times, I suppose.
 Things with Catherine were fine, and I was new enough to my work at the university that I didn’t yet find it oppressively tedious.
 The financial crash was a couple of years away, and still an unthinkable contingency in most people’s minds.
 Money was everywhere in the psychosphere – the allure of it, the smell of it colouring the horizon, its particular mania festering in the communal imagination like an adolescent’s first discovery of sexuality and its variegated possibilities.
 It was a Friday, I think; one of those summer nights where the sky acquires a certain crisp, electric sheen that merges seamlessly with the artificial glow of the city, bathing everything between the heavens and gutter in an ambient florescent haze, like the warmth of a distant, universal technology.
 The streets were filled with buoyant revellers of various types, beaming shoals that milled together and overlapped unpredictably in the evening’s loose and carefree momentum.
 I was drinking with a small group of my students, and at about eleven, a sleepy, neurotic rich girl called Esther announced that she knew some people who were going to a party in Roger Grady’s apartment.
 We all distained the world of minor celebrities, of course, but the opportunity to swim briefly in their ego-inflated fish tank seemed too good to pass up, so I very quickly found myself wedged into a taxi with Esther, two other girls, and a handsome, sullen boy named James, who played bass in a band called Four Flies on Grey Velvet, and maintained such an astringent air of aloofness that I was never certain if he was arrogant or merely slow-witted.

 The girls were talking in rapid staccato bursts amongst themselves, while James and I sat in awkward silence.
 “Why are you called Four Flies on Grey Velvet when there’s five of you?”, I asked, to make conversation.
 James shrugged.
 “It’s just a name.
 Or George could be the grey velvet.”
 We were moving along the river, past pleasure boats and sodium orange walkways, the vacant, dreaming plazas of financial complexes, through the iron clockwork of an ancient, slate grey rolling lift bridge, and then we could see it off in the distance: the dream of the Quarter in its full nocturnal vibrancy, its jewelled gleam dancing on the surface of the river, and jutting proudly into the irradiated night sky.
 I was drunk enough already to feel like I was floating, disembodied, along a current of events, but everything after that was dreamlike, seductive and strange.
-We disembarked from the taxi, and ambled along a walkway that skirted the artificial lake, until we came to a stairwell that led up into the main courtyard.
+We disembarked from the taxi, and ambled along a walkway that skirted the artificial lake, until we came to a stairwell leading up into the main courtyard.
 Once inside, we were dwarfed by the towers.
 I have always found the experience of that courtyard difficult to describe, and wondered at how the architects achieved its vertiginous effect.
-Looking up, you had the sense that the towers were not horizontal, but rather sloping diagonally toward a point, like the interior walls of a pyramid.
+Looking up, you had the sense that the towers were not vertical, but rather sloping diagonally toward a point, like the interior walls of a pyramid.
 The buildings wrapped their balconied walls around your visual field, as though they were floating on the air above you, and slowly closing in upon themselves.
 It was strange vista, somehow very appealing to me: the business of living arranged into geometrical and aesthetically spartan grids, uniform and rectilinear, yet set at some oblique, gravity-defying angle that made the whole structure feel weightless and dizzying to contemplate.
 While I was taking all this in, Esther was ringing her friend, looking up into the distant blackness where we envisioned Grady’s penthouse in full, sybaritic swing.
 After a long delay she finally got through, and following an even longer interval, a tiny, energetic, wide-eyed girl appeared at the door, miming greetings, apologies, and various other emotions as she struggled to open it.
 We entered a mezzanine with a concierge’s desk and vast, antiseptic jungle of brittle-looking shrubs and bushes.
 Two well-dressed, middle-aged men with matching bald heads and mutual affectation of professional serenity sat at the desk, staring into the shrubbery as though it contained the threat of a creeping indigenous militia.
 The new girl ushered us into an elevator.
 “This elevator is specular,” she said, “listen to the music.”
 The elevator was playing Mason Williams’ Classical Gas, so we yo-yoed up and down a couple of times, the girls attempting a rudimentary go-go dance, while James and I did our best to avoid their failing limbs.
 The next track the elevator played was Nights in White Satin by the Moody Blues, but the song’s mood of laden, almost cosmic eroticism seemed to bore the girls, so we finally made our way to the apartment.

 The party was everything, I think, we could have hoped for: a feast for anthropologists of the near future; a carnival of vacuous delights and strange delusions of threadbare grandeur.
 The apartment itself was dimly-lit, with small groups slumped everywhere in the deep trance of chemically-heightened sincerity and seriousness, spitting paragraphs back and forth like animals who feed their young by regurgitation.
 We passed briskly through these baying lotus-eaters, and went out onto the roof garden, where the main energy of the party was focused.
 A sound-system was playing a mixture of dance anthems and Bryan Ferry ballads (then enjoying a brief, semi-ironic vogue due to their inclusion in an innovative series of tampon advertisements).
 LED striplighting bathed the roof garden in a cool, blue sheen, making the revellers appear like holographic ghosts projected against the penthouse’s dizzying vistas of city and star light.
 We found a place at the fringes of the crowd, and the new girl went back into the apartment to find some glasses, but we didn’t see her again.
 I occupied myself breaking the crowd down into its constitute elements.
 There was a smattering of television personalities, their melodic voices emerging out of the white noise with the sickly familiarity of a favourite song travestied by pan-pipes.
 I saw the host of a popular household DIY programme, seated by himself in the throes of some kind of drug-induced panic attack.
 He was breathing deeply and evenly, and drinking pint glasses of water that seemed to flow directly out of his pores.
 Throughout the night, he would cyclically return to the festivities with a demonical second wind, leading each time to a relapse into his former condition, until he was finally laid out on a sofa with a small electrical fan positioned near his sweating temples.
 There was a gaggle of pretty young women whom I guessed to be occupants of the glittering and eternal limbo between modelling and acting careers.
 We saw two hulking, radioactively tanned beefcakes making gauche advances towards the women.
 The beefcakes were the stars of a type of programming which was very popular at the time – one of those shows that documented the peccadillos of a vulgar working class nouveau riche.
 (I’d seen them on television once, waxing an antique dealer’s scrotum and asshole as part of their weekly challenge.
 It was suspenseful enough, I thought, although the effect was largely achieved through clever musical cues and editing.)
 There was a small contingency of older, middle-aged men at the party, a group of property speculators and lawyers whose cold, dead eyes were trained on the younger women, making rapid, intuitive calculations of their blood-alcohol levels.
 They were talking to a telegenic economist who would find far greater fame after the crash.
 (I overheard a snippet of the conversation: “That’s the thing, nobody knows Sheldrake!
 Nobody’s ever even seen him!
 He could be just a name on a piece of paper for all anybody knows.”)
 The festivities jumped to an even higher plateau of boisterous vitality with the sudden arrival of the aging and fearsome comedienne Maxi Mediumwave, fresh from performance in a children’s pantomime downtown.
 Maxi burst onto the roof garden still in character and full costume – a black-hearted pirate queen with cutlass and ersatz parrot lolling on her shoulder - accompanied by a retinue of garrulous dames and ebullient, exotic male dancers who hung beneath her jutting chin like a gaudy necklace.
 Even Roger Grady – clad in a sports jacket and blue jean combo which I felt was frankly beneath him - appeared notably energised by this spectacular entrance.